Keith Duffy: Career

 Duffy first became aware of Boyzone after hearing auditions to become a member were being held.
 He was unsuccessful in securing an audition, but was later noticed by Louis Walsh (who became the band's manager) whilst dancing in Dublin's POD Nightclub and was invited to audition.
 Duffy sang Billy Joel's "Piano Man" and danced to Right Said Fred's "I'm Too Sexy".
 He was chosen as one of the original members of the band.
 He played a backing role in Boyzone, with Ronan Keating and Stephen Gately handling the majority of lead vocals.
 In 1994, Duffy and fellow band member Shane Lynch were involved in a nearly fatal car crash; both survived without serious injuries.
-Boyzone performed together for the last time before their hiatus in Ireland at the Point Theatre during nine dates running from 3—8 January and 10—12 January 2000; they had sold more than 13 million records in total by this time and all sixteen of their singles had reached the top five of the UK Singles Chart.
+Boyzone performed together for the last time before their hiatus in Ireland at the Point Theatre during nine dates running from 3–8 January and 10–12 January 2000; they had sold more than 13 million records in total by this time and all sixteen of their singles had reached the top five of the UK Singles Chart.
 They also became the first Irish act to have four number one hits in the United Kingdom charts.

 After Boyzone disbanded in 2000, Duffy teamed up with Shane Lynch and released their pop-rap version of "Girl You Know It's True" under the name Keith 'N' Shane.
 It was a top 40 hit in the UK, peaking at No. 36 in December 2000.
 Duffy's profile was raised as a result of his appearance on the first series of the UK's Celebrity Big Brother in 2001, where he finished third out of six, and on Lily Savage's Blankety Blank.
 In the same year, he appeared on the celebrity special in the fourth season of Fort Boyard alongside Tris Payne, Scott Wright, Sally Gray, and Nell McAndrew.
 He branched out to acting, most notably on the ITV soap opera Coronation Street as the character Ciaran McCarthy.
 What was meant to be a three-week stint on the show turned into three years from 2002 to 2005, with Duffy leaving the show to be closer to his family in Ireland.

-The year 2005 saw Duffy take to the stage for the first time as Damien in the play Dandelions at Dublin's Olympia Theatre.
-Duffy also played the title role in The Wizard of Oz, staged at the Weymouth Pavilion in Weymouth, Dorset.